Sorry, you need to enable JavaScript to visit this website.

 Paulina Rossi Ferreira

 Hello, my name is Paulina, I am a PhD student at IFSC-USP in Brazil.
 I graduated in Biomolecular Physics at IFSC-USP and have worked in material science and molecular biology.
 Right now, I am interested Brazilian corals' biomineralization.
-Outside of work I have many passions: veg food, sleep, fashion, arts, comic books and graphic design.
-Talk to me about anything, I know how to both listen and talk.
+Outside of work I have many passions: veg food, fashion, arts, comic books and graphic design.
+Talk to me about anything!

 Undergraduate at New York University